ubccr/coldfront/docs/admin-guide/slurm.md

 ColdFront integrates with the [Slurm](https://slurm.schedmd.com/) workload manager to map allocations to Slurm accounting entities.
 The integration includes clusters, partitions, accounts, users, associations, and QOS — matching Slurm's data model and allows for automated provisioning and deprovisioning.
+ColdFront can also optionally intergrate with Slurm's [Trackable RESources (TRES)](https://slurm.schedmd.com/tres.html) for usage tracking and billing.

 ---